 I got one of these scrubbers bundled with a set of silicone sous-vide bags, and it introduced me to this whole concept.
 Solid everyday scrubbers, these include a lot of thin bristles for scraping, but they’re too flexible to be effective against really stubborn, stuck-on food.
 These pads are also very slippery in use, but they’re small, unobtrusive, and all you need for cleaning a few quick dishes after dinner.

 Unless you felt it with your bare hands, you’d think that Peachy Clean was a regular kitchen sponge.
 Its thin latticework of silicone holds onto soap and water more readily than other scrubbers, though at the expense of durability.
 Since the silicone fibers are so thin, expect to only get 2-3 months of use out of each one before it starts breaking down.
-Luckily, at $10 for a 3-pack, that’s not a huge deal.
+Luckily, they’re cheap, so that’s not a huge deal.

 Many scrubbers get around the slippery soap conundrum by literally strapping to your hand.
 This one is marketed as a bathing and exfoliation tool, but it’s actually perfectly designed for dish duty.
 The hand strap helps you get more torque since you don’t have to worry about holding onto the scrubber, and the varying sizes of bristles can stand up to tougher food messes than scrubbers with only thin, wispy bristles.

 For the best possible scrubbing experience, just wrap up your hand in a ridiculous looking silicone scrubber glove.
 Everything from your fingertips to your wrist will be covered in cleaning bristles, but since silicone is waterproof, your hands should actually stay dry if you need to quickly stop to answer your phone.